IIRWorkshop/2025/content/call-for-papers.md

 Submission will be peer-reviewed and single-blind.
 The authors of the accepted papers will have the possibility to decide whether the paper will appear or not in the CEUR Workshop Series Proceedings.

 Submission will be through a dedicated submission system.
-Details will be announced soon.
+CMT submission link will be coming shortly.

 ## Important Dates

 Please refer to the corresponding page [Important Dates](/important-dates/)

+## Acknowledgements

+The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
+This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.